Magnusw1976/TodoApi/README.md

 ```
 Then you need to edit Program.cs to expose the ConnectionString to the application configuration and pass it to the AddDbContext.
 In this case, we're using SQL-Server, so we pass the connection string in the `UseSqlServer` option.
+To use EntityFramework scaffolding, you need to install the following NuGet packages.
+**dotnet add package Microsoft.EntityFrameworkCore.Design** and
+**dotnet add package Microsoft.EntityFrameworkCore.SqlServer**

 ```csharp
 builder.Services.AddControllers();
 var connectionString =